 What is the diameter on this?

-It’s 1” and you can opt for 30mm if you use 30mm scope.
+It’s 1” and you can opt for 30mm if you use a 30mm scope.

 4. Warne MFG Maxima Quick Detach Ring

 Quick detaching rings are always fancy.
-They are easy to use and easy to setup.
-Even a newbie that has never used scope before can set this up and remove when they desire.
-The rings are actually quite rugged and durable.
+They are easy to use and easy to set up.
+Even a newbie who has never used scope before can set this up and remove it when they desire.
+The rings are quite rugged and durable.
 I know it doesn’t look like that.

 But looks can be deceiving.
-Fun fact, it has a stainless-steel recoil control key that is quite unique.
+Fun fact, it has a stainless-steel recoil control key that is unique.
 Warne is not a new company.
-They have been around since the 1950.
+They have been around since the 1950s.
 Their roots lead to Australia.
 But today, their factories are not in Australia anymore.

 The Maxima quick detach rings are available in only one size.
 Unfortunately, you cannot use a 1” tube on this one nor you can use a thicker tube.
 If you are using a 1” scope, then I recommend you take a look at the rest of the rings I have mentioned thus far.